Endowment Wealth Management™ is a Fiduciary Advisor

 Our professional independence and unbiased advice is based on utilizing an open architecture to research institutional quality money managers in order to construct and monitor portfolios specific to our clients needs.
 We maintain our independence by not being affiliated with any Wall Street broker-dealer, investment bank, commercial bank, or insurance company.

-The firm is paid directly and exclusively by our clients and do not get any other indirect compensation, commissions or shared profits.
+The firm is paid directly and exclusively by our clients and does not receive any other indirect compensation, commissions, or shared profits.
 The firm does not earn commissions by selling a product; we are paid a fee to give the unbiased advice necessary to creating successful investment strategies.

 The firm is majority owned by our professional team and is committed to the long-term sustainability of our clients, our employees, and our firm.

 Aligned with our clients

 The owners and employees utilize the same Endowment Investment Strategies as our clients.

 Code of Ethics